-- Billing a client as an In-network provider
+- Billing a client as an in-network provider

-- Billing a client as an Out-of-network provider
+- Billing a client as an out-of-network provider

 - Using Payment Reports for a client with a deductible

-Billing a client as an In-network provider
+Billing a client as an in-network provider

 - Navigate to your client’s Billing page

-- Click Add Insurance Payment
+- Click Add insurance payment

 - Set the payment Amount to $0